mapbox/mapbox-maps-ios/README.md

 4. Review and merge the public PR in `mapbox-maps-ios`.
 5. Update submodule pin to `mapbox-maps-ios` in `mapbox-maps-ios-internal`, review and merge the internal PR in `mapbox-maps-ios-internal`.

-**Note**: If your changes are related to premium features (i.e. `mapbox-maps-ios-private`) repeat above steps but use the `make generate-style-code-private`/`make generate-annotation-code-private` make targets instead.

 ## Release management